LucasDelfino92/morrowindsharp/internallogic.md

 4. Hit the **Delete** key.
 5. Save as **Clean What is something that can be perceived with one of your senses of life - Something edgy related to death, my brother.esp**.
 Close TESAME.
 6. Hide/deactivate the original **What is something that can be perceived with one of your senses of life - Something edgy related to death, my brother.esp**.

+None of these mods' plugins will conflict with each other anymore.